Hitayu-Akhaja/CI_CD_for_Machine_Learning/README.md

 # CI_CD_for_Machine_Learning
-Learning how to create CICD pipelines for the beginners.
+Learning how to create CICD pipelines for Machine learning.